 Have you ever looked into someone’s eyes, and for a moment, the rest of the world around you fades into nothingness?
-For that one moment, you feel entrapshermansmarchped by an unexplainable feeling.
+For that one moment, you feel entrapped by an unexplainable feeling.
 This short but deep infatuation is what so many strive to share with one they can call their own.
 Many don’t know what love is until they see it.
 And when they see it, they know.

 Throughout Sherman’s March, or should I say, Ross’ March, we see a man who has had a chance at everlasting love, but lost it.
 His passion of film-making becomes taken hostage by his pursuit for love, and his original intention for the documentary vanishes.
 During the film, it seems that only the love from another women can complete him.